-- The phased upgrading of wastewater treatment facilities to cater for expanding population and commercial loading from the town and environs. - Expansion and upgrading of the trunk sewer network to facilitate development of the zoned land in Ballon.
+- The phased upgrading of wastewater treatment facilities to cater for expanding population and commercial loading from the town and environs. - Expansion and upgrading of the trunk sewer network to facilitate development of the zoned land in Kildavin. - Relocate wastewater treatment facility only.